sympy/sympy/doc/src/modules/matrices/matrices.rst

     >>> M3.det()
     0

-and the inverse.
-In SymPy the inverse is computed by Gaussian elimination by default but we can specify it be done by LU decomposition as well:
+Another common operation is the inevers: In SymPy, this is computed by Gaussian elimination by default (for dense matrices) but we can specify it be done by LU decomposition as well:

     >>> M2.inv()
     [1  0  0]